 - Mani-pedi time!!
 Go out and treat yo’ self to some pampering.
 We will be getting close up shots of the ring on your finger and the last thing you want is to be self-conscious and hiding your nails.
 Subtle colors, or a classic French manicure are best to ensure a timeless look.
 Guys who are okay with embracing their feminine side can join you and get those hands looking fine.

 - Have fun with it!!
-This is all about who you are as a couple and each couple is COMPLETELY unique so let your personalities shine and really enjoy each other’s company.
-Not only will you walk away with portraits that you will show off to your grandchildren one day (or all your friends in the nursing home) but the evening itself will be a wonderful memory of your time being engaged and head-over-heels in love.
+This is all about who you are as a couple and each couple is completely unique so let your personalities shine and really enjoy each other’s company.
+Not only will you walk away with portraits that you will show off to your grandchildren one day, but the evening itself will be a wonderful memory of your time being engaged and head-over-heels in love.
 Soak it all up and truly enjoy every moment!!!

 Your engagement photos are so much more than just pictures you take before your wedding.
 Make sure you find the right photographer who will bring out the best in both of you.
 Read more on how to choose the right wedding photographer.